OguzhanUmutOzgur/Solana-Minters-Snapshot/README.md

 ```

 ### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Airdrop plan
-If you are taking this snapshot make an airdrop.
+If you are taking this snapshot to make an airdrop.

 You can use drop option which takes an amount as parameter and creates a JSON file with unique addresses and summed up amounts.